-For Calgarians, summer is to be enjoyed and cherished as a precious moment in time.
-(Perhaps it’s sometimes bewildering, but it’s nonetheless precious.)
+For Calgarians, summer is to be enjoyed.
 Despite the often unpredictable nature of the weather, Calgary has a pleasant summer season and wonderful events and attractions for families, plus, we have a Rocky Mountain playground only a short drive away.
 When school lets out this summer, make the most of the lovely light-filled days and get the best value for your hard-earned dollars in the meantime!

 We have some big-ticket attractions in Calgary, and when you’re on a budget, you might have to be choosy.
 Choosing one attraction you could visit several times and purchasing a membership gives you a much better value for your dollar than paying for every visit.
 Your price per visit goes way down and you don’t need to feel like you have to stay at the attraction all day to get your money’s worth.
 Most places pay for a membership in about three visits.
 Of course, it requires a bigger chunk of money to start, but then you can enjoy the entertainment all summer long without reaching for your wallet again.
 If you’re just visiting and not in the market for a membership, be sure to check out what discounts and coupons are available.

-Purchase a season pass at Calaway Park before May 21, 2019, for one of the best deals out there.
-Even if you didn’t get a pass this year, Calaway Park has recently been named North America’s most affordable amusement park!
+If you purchased a season pass at Calaway Park before the May long weekend – you know what a great deal it is!
+Even if you didn’t get a pass this year, Calaway Park was recently named North America’s most affordable amusement park and you can usually get deals on tickets at local Calgary Coop locations.
 Calaway Park is awesome for families with young children and tweens and young teens who want to hang out with their friends.

-The Calgary Zoo offers amazing value with their year-round memberships.
-With over 900 animals (now including the giant pandas), a botanical garden, a pre-historic park, and loads of special events, you’ll find a wonderful range of fun.
+The Calgary Zoo offers amazing value with its year-round memberships.
+With over 900 animals, a botanical garden, a pre-historic park, and loads of special events, you’ll find a wonderful range of fun.
 Plus, when the weather turns cool and rainy, the zoo is still a great place to visit, with plenty of indoor spaces.

 Calgary’s science centre, TELUS Spark, is another place you can visit all year long.
-It’s especially fun in the summer, however, when the weather is nice enough to visit the outdoor Brainasium.
-Don’t miss the Junkyard Playground and Operation Explore, which is coming back for another summer.
+It’s especially fun to visit the outdoor Brainasium in the summer.
 Plus, a membership here also gives you admission into other science centres, as they often have a reciprocal agreement.
 Road trip!

 Heritage Park Historical Village is another top-notch attraction in Calgary and has both exciting special events filled with energy and quiet corners for a family picnic.
 It’s a charming place where membership gets you a whole year’s worth of fun (including special Christmas activities!).
 We love stopping by for a picnic and a turn on the classic Ferris wheel and it’s a great place to visit with out-of-town guests or grandparents.